Janine De Greef: Biography

-Janine De Greef's first assignment was on 15 October 1941, which she recorded in her diary.
-She picked up two airmen, who left the following day.
-She would escort her charges from Paris to Anglet by train, her youthfulness helping to evade suspicion.
+De Greef escorted her charges from Paris to Anglet by train, her youthfulness helping to evade suspicion.
 She would then take them to a safe house close to the Spanish border, the most dangerous part of the journey, handing them over to Basque guides.
 They used so many bicycles in this last route that their disposal became a big worry.

 De Greef's diary was written in a mixture of shorthand, French and English.

 By 1944, the northern escape route of the Comet Line had been disrupted by the Germans, and the southern part was in peril.
 The De Greef family used the route to reach San Sebastián in Spain, from where they were moved to England.

 After the war, Janine De Greef was awarded the British King's Medal for Courage in the Cause of Freedom, the US Medal of Freedom, as well as French and Belgian gallantry medals.
+She was recognized as lieutenant of the Service de Renseignement et d'Action (Belgian Intelligence and Action Service).
 She returned to Brussels to work as a commercial attaché at the British Embassy.
 After her mother's death in 1991, she moved into her flat, which was later destroyed in a fire.

 De Greef maintained an archive of war memorabilia as well as the family records of the Comet Line.
 These little black books were stolen from her.

 Janine De Greef died on 7 November 2020.